 In my RothP account, I plan to withdraw $1,000.00 from the account.

 In my wife’s RothA account, I plan to withdraw $1,000.00 from the account.

 This is the cash balance sheet and YTD withdrawal history (as of this posting);

-Withdrawals are calculated after adding the end of the month dividends & interest, and before adding any of the following month’s dividends.
+Withdrawals are calculated after adding or estimating the end of the month dividends & interest, and before adding or estimating any of the following month’s dividends.
 Also, calculations based on current balances are shown for next month, but will change due to investing, dividend income, cash transfers, etc.

-- CLM, CRF, FFC, FLC, GOF, GUT, MAV, MHI, PFD, PFO, PHK, PHT, PMF, PML, & PMX are being DRIPped in Fidelity accounts because they may reinvest at a discount!
+- CLM, CRF, DNP, ECC, FFC, FLC, GOF, GUT, MAV, MHI, OXLC, PFD, PFO, PHK, PHT, PMF, PML, PMX, & SAR are DTC discount eligible for DRIP in Fidelity accounts because they may reinvest at a discount!
 (Status @ Chase & Merrill Edge is the same, but TDAmeritrade does NOT participate.)

 This plan will provide the necessary augmentation of social security to allow us to live quite comfortably on a minimum income.

 We met with our tax advisor in mid-2014 and went over this plan.
 It got a glowing review.
 The tax advisor is happy, I’m happy, and (most importantly!) my wife is happy.
 I aim to keep it that way.

 But, as I always say; “Hindsight is 20/20, foresight not so much.”

 PLEASE TAKE NOTE AND REMEMBER THIS!